 Smoky Mountain Chicken will have them running back to the dinner table.
-No more boring chicken dinner nights when you serve up this moist chicken breast topped with BBQ sauce, sweet honey ham, and cheese.
+No more boring chicken dinner nights when you serve up this moist barbecue chicken!

 The smoky mountain chicken at Ruby Tuesday’s has not always been topped with bacon or cheddar and Swiss cheese.

 There was a time when it was topped with ham and provolone cheese.
 Just my opinion, but I think the original was much better.

 Ham compliments the dish and bacon overpowers it.

 By all means, if bacon is your preference, use a couple of pieces of cooked, thick sliced applewood smoked bacon instead.

 Same with the cheese, if you prefer a stronger cheese, use that.

 I like to use provolone for the flavor, color, and round shape that makes it easier to cover the chicken without going overboard.

 1 1/2 slices of provolone seem to cover the chicken perfectly.